DMManager/MicroEDS_Type_A/README.md

 10. Similarity of measurements signature to known harmful patterns.

 #   Licensing
-MicroEDS is distributed under the private licensing of Decisionmakers Ltd. The terms of the license are detailed in the user manual.
+MicroEDS is distributed under the private licensing of DecisionMakers Ltd. The terms of the license are detailed in the user manual.

 #   Evaluation period
 You may download the current demo version of the MicroEDS and run it unlimitedly.